North East Lancashire (UK Parliament constituency)

 North East Lancashire was a county constituency of the House of Commons of the Parliament of the United Kingdom.
-The constituency was created by the Reform Act of 1867 and replaced the North Lancashire Parliamentary constituency, a county division with two seats.
+The constituency was created by the Reform Act 1867 and replaced the North Lancashire Parliamentary constituency, a county division with two seats.

 It was represented by two Members of Parliament.
 The new North East division of Lancashire comprised the hundred of Blackburn, apart from the areas included within the Parliamentary boroughs of Burnley and Blackburn.
 The area of the modern Hyndburn constituency, which lies between the two towns of Burnley and Blackburn, was therefore represented by the two MPs for the North East Lancashire division as a result of these changes.